 As a follow-up, Optimum Nutrition produced a report showing that the traces of heavy metals found in their whey protein was insignificant when compared to metals found naturally in our food.
-For example, the levels of lead found in an average serving of commonly eaten foods is mostly comparable or even higher than a single scoop of Optimum Nutrition whey protein.
+For example, the levels of lead found in an average serving of green peas is mostly comparable to a single scoop of Optimum Nutrition whey protein.

-Results from the Food and Drug Administration’s 2007 report on “Total Diet Study Statistics on Element Results which analyzes 200 foods found in grocery stores discovered the following:
+Results from the Food and Drug Administration’s 2007 report on “Total Diet Study Statistics on Element Results which analyzes 200 foods found in grocery stores revealed the following:

 Is Whey Protein Bad for You?

 Based on these results, I would still opt to consume a scoop of whey protein following my workouts, particularly from Optimum Nutrition as I feel that the benefits outweigh the risks.
 To name a few, antioxidant activity, enhanced muscular development and immune function support are the benefits you can expect from whey protein.

 As long as you are consuming whey protein from high quality sources without artificial sweeteners (eg. sucralose, acesulfame potassium) and significant heavy metal contamination, there’s no reason you shouldn’t be supplementing to meet your daily protein requirements and improve your performance.

 Where Can I Get the Best Whey Protein?

 Now that you know Optimum Nutrition cares about its customers and produces high quality whey protein, you’re probably wondering which of their products to choose.
 I would personally recommend getting the following: